-Strategy to manage credit and impaired credit issues such as:
+Strategy to manage credit and impaired credit issues

 Your credit report represents how well you manage your financial responsibilities.
 The good news is that your negative information drops off over time but the positive information remains.
 Building a strong and consistent history of responsibly using credit is the foundation to building a great credit profile.
 Although it’s relatively easy to gain access to new credit such as credit cards, there are many best practices to use and common traps to avoid.
 Here are a few easy tips for effectively building your credit history.